 - For engagements valued at $10 000 or less, agencies may directly appoint a probity adviser from the Directory.

 - For engagements valued at more than $10 000 but less than $100 000, agencies must seek three written quotations.
 Given that the generic abilities of all advisers on the Directory will have already been assessed, the quotation will be able to focus purely on price plus any specific needs or skills that the agency requires.

 - For engagements valued at $100 000 and over but less than the free trade agreement thresholds, agencies must undertake a selective tender in accordance with the requirements of TI 1108(5).
 However, the tenderers may be limited to those probity advisers listed on the Directory with areas of specialisation* relevant to the tender.
-As for the procurement process, the tender can be very simple and short with the purchasing decision based on the particular experience or skills of the probity adviser and the price submitted.
+As for those above, the procurement can be very simple and short with the purchasing decision based on the particular experience or skills of the probity adviser and the price submitted.

 These simplified procurement arrangements are restricted to processes that only involve members of the Directory.
 Should an agency conduct a procurement process that involves members and non-members or the engagement is impacted by the free trade agreement thresholds, then the full procurement process, as detailed in the TIs must be followed.

 If selected for a particular engagement, the terms of contract must then be formalised directly between the instructing Tasmanian Government agency and the probity adviser.
 It is recommended that all such contracts are formalised on the basis of the Contract for Services (Standard) template, developed by Crown Solicitor.

 * Agencies should note that any legal services provided by members of the Directory are not available to agencies.
 The Treasurer's Instructions 1118 and 1224 require Government agencies to refer all requests for legal advice, civil litigation, and commercial and conveyancing legal services to Crown Law.